bbkr/UpRooted/README.md

 It can be discovered automatically by plugins like:
 * `UpRooted::Schema::MySQL`

 In rare cases you may need to construct or fine tune `UpRooted::Schema` manually.
 For example if you use MySQL MyISAM engine or MySQL partitioning.
 Without foreign keys relations between `UpRooted::Table`s cannot be discovered and must be defined manually.
-There is (separate manual)[docs/Schema.md] describing this process.
+There is [separate manual](docs/Schema.md) describing this process.

+Creating `UpRooted::Schema` must be done only once per database.
+It is expensive so cache and reuse it whenever you can.

+### UpRooted::Tree

 ## CONTACT